Politics of Myanmar: Dhammazedi pyatton

 Mon King Dhammazedi (1472–92) was the greatest of the Mon rulers of Wareru's line.
 He was famous for his wisdom and the collection of his rulings were recorded in the Kalyani stone inscriptions and known as the Dammazedi pyatton.

 Administrative divisions

 Burma is divided into seven regions (previously called divisions-taing) and seven states (pyi-nè), classified by ethnic composition.
-The seven regions are Ayeyarwady Region, Bago Division, Magway Division, Mandalay Division, Sagaing Division, Tanintharyi Division and Yangon Division; the seven states are Chin State, Kachin State, Kayin State, Kayah State, Mon State, Rakhine State and Shan State.
+The seven regions are Ayeyarwady Region, Bago Region, Magway Region, Mandalay Region, Sagaing Region, Tanintharyi Region and Yangon Region; the seven states are Chin State, Kachin State, Kayin State, Kayah State, Mon State, Rakhine State and Shan State.